 You might think that hundreds of buyer personas are needed because for every buyer there is a different motivator, but from an inbound marketing perspective you need to focus on the most important ones.

 It's not selling to all the people you can possibly sell it to, it's really about focusing on the ones you want to sell to.

 Why is a buyer persona important?

-Establishing your buyer personas is one of the first things on the list for an effective marketing campaign.
+Establishing your buyer personas is one of the first things on the list for an effective digital marketing campaign.
 It defines the ideal type of customer you are looking for and identifies their needs, pain points and purchase behaviour.

 Knowing your ideal customer gives you an advantage in your marketing, because you can then tailor your content to specific interests they exhibit.

 In short it narrows your focus in attracting customers who meet your criteria and make your marketing efforts and search rankings more effective.
 It helps your marketing determine the following: